rohan843/cybersecurity-notes/README.md

 The domains are:

 1. **Security and Risk Management**: It defines security goals and objectives, risk mitigation, compliance, business continuity and the law.
 For e.g., updating company policies about some PII storage as the laws change.
 2. **Asset Security**: It secures digital and physical assets.
 It's also related to the storage, maintenence, retention and destruction of data.
+For e.g., ensuring older equipment is properly destroyed, including any kind of sensitive information.
 3. **Security Architecture and Engineering**:
 4. **Communications and Network Security**:
 5. **Identity and Access Management**: